Dr Clarissa Bartlett

 What happens in the first session?

 In the initial consultation, we will discuss your concerns and reasons for seeking therapy.
 This usually involves asking questions about your background and assessing your needs, as well as what you would like to achieve in therapy.
-It is also an opportunity to see if I am the right therapist for you, to ask any questions and voice particular concerns.
+It is also an opportunity to see if I am the right psychologist for you, to ask any questions and voice particular concerns.
 You are under no obligation to commit to working with me after the first meeting if you feel that I am not right for you.

 How many sessions to I need?